How to Paint Over Your Old Terrazzo Flooring?

 Sometimes called vitrification, this is a method that uses an acid solution, a polishing machine, and a steel wool pad to polish the floor.

-Simply pour a little of the acid solution onto the surface.
+Simply pour a little of the acid solution onto the surface and run over it the polishing machine that has a steel wool pad in place.

 How Much Does It Cost?